Pappy's: Podcasts

+Pappy's also release a weekly podcast for Patreon members.
+During the COVID 19 pandemic, the Patreon podcasts were titled Pappy's Flatshare Lockdown but this has since been changed to Pappy's Flatshare Pop Round.

+In 2025 Pappy's began filming their free podcasts and releasing them on YouTube.

 Television and radio

 On 15 November 2007, Pappy's Fun Club appeared on the BBC Three comedy programme, Comedy Shuffle.

 Pappy's (and Pappy's Fun Club) have made several pilots including a self-titled radio pilot for BBC Radio 4, broadcast on 12 May 2008, a self-titled Comedy Lab for Channel 4 television, broadcast on 28 August 2008, and a second Comedy Lab called Mr and Mrs Hotty Hott Hot Show, broadcast on 30 October 2011.
 None of these pilots were commissioned for further development.

 Pappy's most notable television showpiece is that of Badults which aired on BBC Three in 2013 and 2014, starring themselves along with Emer Kenny, Katherine Ryan, Jack Docherty and Cariad Lloyd.